uniitee/uniitee/README.md

 🔭 Trying Solidity | Ethereum

-🌱 Currently - detoxing and debugging
+🌱 Currently - travelling and sailing

 👯 I’m looking to collaborate on **Deep Learning Projects**